MaxHalford/chime/README.md

 ## It's not working

-Did you check you turned your sound?
-Just kidding.
+Did you check if you turned your sound on?
+Just kidding. 😜

 This library is designed to be non-invasive by default.
 Therefore, if something goes wrong, it fails silently.
 If you can't hear any sound and you think that the issue is coming from `chime`, then set the `silent` parameter to `False` when you make a sound: